 Danish blue cheeses is also great to cook with!

 Here are a couple of other recipes that I made before, containing blue cheese!

 - Red cabbage soup with blue cheese

 Blue Cheese Recipes to Try Out

 And I have a bunch of new blue cheese recipes on my long to try list!
-Here’s a handful of them that I want to try out in the near future:
+Here is a handful of them that I want to try out in the near future:

-- Creamy walnut gorgonzola cream gnocchi or pasta
+- Creamy walnut and gorgonzola sauce gnocchi or pasta

 - My smoked haddock quiche with spinach but with blue cheese this time